cm3/mswikidata/README.md

 # Mermaid Surfing on Wikidata

 **Mermaid Surfing on Wikidata** is a web-based tool to visualize relationships between Wikidata entities using Mermaid diagrams.
+This tool is hosted online at Vercel: [Mermaid Surfing on Wikidata](https://mswikidata.vercel.app/).
+You can try it live without any setup!

 ## Features